Andrea Coyle’s Violin & Viola Studio, LLC

 - Book Five and up and advancing students – 60 min. lesson

 Recitals are an important and exciting way to share all that has been accomplished on your instrument.
 Students will be expected to perform a well-polished piece or pieces (usually 2-3 pieces back from the current piece) that are decided on in lessons.
-Attendance is strongly recommended for each student and their families whether they choose to perform or not.
+Attendance is strongly recommended for each student and their family whether they choose to perform or not.

 At the end of each book students are encouraged to have a graduation recital.
 This will encourage polishing of the entire book and will celebrate the accomplishment of moving on to a new level.
 Recitals can be scheduled at the student’s home or another appropriate venue.
 The studio, other friends, family, and classmates should be invited to the recital by the student’s family.